 GCSS Communications Plan

-- 66.2% of the respondents have a child in the Glynn County School System.
+• 66.2% of the respondents have a child in the Glynn County School System.
 33.7% did not have children currently in the district.

-- District communication via One Call Now automated phone/email system, social media and district website were considered effective in both parent and employee groups (49.9% and 61.1% respectively).
+• District communication via One Call Now automated phone/email system, social media and district website were considered effective in all focus groups.
+In addition, the use of email, texts and social media to communicate district news was highly appreciated and preferred.

 The Communications Plan is a working document and is intended to do the following:

-- Provide a communications program that directly helps the district achieve its strategic goals.
+• Provide a communications program that directly helps the district achieve its strategic goals;

-- Foster strong relationships with district stakeholders.
+• Foster strong relationships with district stakeholders;

-- Provide a focus and direction for messages/methods in support of the district’s goals.
+• Provide a focus and direction for messages/methods in support of the district’s goals.

-- Enable the district to present itself accurately to audiences.
+• Enable the district to present itself accurately to audiences.

 DESIRED BEHAVIORS AND ATTITUDES